hortonworks/structor/README.md

 ## Modify the cluster

-A JSON format profile is used to define the configuration of the cluster.
-There are various profiles stored in the profiles directory including a default.json.
+Structor supports profiles that control the configuration of the virtual cluster.
+There are various profiles stored in the profiles directory including a default.profile.
+To pick a different profile, create a link in the top level directory named current.profile that links to the desired profile.

-This profile will be used unless a different profile is specified.
-Alternate profiles are specified by creating a profile.json file in either the root directory (i.e. the directory with the Vagrant file) or a custom.json in the profiles directory.
-The recommendation is to create a symbolic link named profile.json in the root pointing to your preferred profile.
+Current profiles:
+* 1node-nonsecure - a single node non-secure Hadoop cluster
+* 3node-secure - a three node secure Hadoop cluster
+* 5node-nonsecure - a five node secure Hadoop cluster
+* default - a three node non-secure Hadoop cluster

 You are encouraged to contribute new working profiles that can be shared by others.

-The types of control knob in the profile JSON file are:
+The types of control knob in the profile file are:
 * nodes - a list of virtual machines to create
 * security - a boolean for whether kerberos is enabled
 * vm_memory - the amount of memory for each vm